 Research Interests: Addressing disparities in access to health care among underserved populations; Improving knowledge and understanding of health insurance and health care navigation; health system navigation; social determinants of health; community-based research methods; health literacy; health insurance literacy; health care decision-making; health policy; health care reform; immigrant health; qualitative research methods; mixed methods research; Geographic Information Systems

-Jing Li, MD, MS, is an Assistant Professor in the Department of Internal Medicine at the University of Kentucky.
-She is also the Associate Director of the Center for Health Services Research and the Director of the Office for Value and Innovation in HealthCare Delivery.
+Jing Li, MD, MS, is the Associate Director of the Center for Health Services Research and the Director of the Office for Value & Innovation in HealthCare Delivery.
+She is also an Assistant Professor in the Department of Internal Medicine at the University of Kentucky.
 She graduated from Tianjin Medical University and completed residency training in anesthesiology at the Tianjin Medical University General Hospital and subsequent clinical research training.
 In 2002, she completed a Master degree in Computer & Information Sciences from University of Alabama at Birmingham.
 Dr. Li has 13 years of experience and expertise in research methodologies, quality improvement, and program implementation & evaluation.
 She has directed multiple projects and collaboratives to develop community coalitions, promote team-based care, improve care coordination, and enhance in-setting & cross-setting teamwork.
-Prior to coming to UK, Dr. Li co-developed & led three statewide quality improvement programs, which were implemented in 60+ hosptials in Illinois to promote system and culture change, optimize processes, and improve patient care.
+Prior to coming to UK, Dr. Li co-developed & led three statewide quality improvement programs, which were implemented in 60+ hospitals in Illinois to promote system and culture change, optimize processes, and improve patient care.
 Previously, she worked at the Alabama Quality Improvement Organization (QIO) for 6 years and focused on improving health care through process improvement, performance measurement and health information technology.
-Dr. Li has received funding from NIH, PCORI, and Blue Cross Blue Shield of Illinois.
+Dr. Li has received funding from NIH, PCORI, CMS, and Blue Cross Blue Shield of Illinois.